 From my research there are some very good features of water-cooled lights, such as increasing light life time and reducing the decay of the light spectrum over time.
 However, claims that the lights reduce the amount of HVAC equipment or their operating costs are not totally truthful if the indoor grow facility building as a whole is evaluated.

 All lights give off heat whether they are high intensity discharge lighting, LED lighting or fluorescent lighting.
 Some of this heat is required within the grow room, but not the full heating load that these lights produce.
-There are three ways the lights can be cooled:

 - Passively cooled by the HVAC equipment servicing the room for cooling and dehumidification.